It’s no secret women have been getting Botox injections to reduce the appearance of forehead lines and wrinkles for years.

 - Safety protocols, risks and benefits of Botox and other cosmetic injectables.

 Botox Training at National Laser Institute

-Did you know if you are a physician, nurse or medical professional, you qualify to take our Botox and cosmetic injectable training courses?
+Did you know if you are a physician, nurse or medical professional, you qualify to take our CE/CME training courses?

-At National Laser Institute, we offer CE/CME courses that can be completed in as little as two weeks!
+At National Laser Institute, we offer comprehensive aesthetics courses that can be completed in as little as two weeks!
 And if you are on-the-go, we have weekend courses, too.

 Each course is led by some of the industry’s leading nurses, physicians, skincare specialists and cosmetic laser techs with seven to 20 years of experience in the field.